aaronayub/Stories/README.md

 - Stories can also have book covers, which are shown inside story cards.
 - You may change your password or author biography by viewing the settings page.
 You can also delete your account there.
 - If you are logged in while reading a story, you can rate by clicking on the stars below the story.
 You can also leave comments for the story if you wish.
+- Below the rating options is the favouriting option.
+You can favourite a story by clicking the icon.
+Any of your favourites will show up on the "Your Favourites" page.

 ## Running the program
 This website relies on a MySQL or MariaDB to host a database entitled "storiesApp".
 To test this out, SQL must be running, with a username and password entered for an SQL user with permission to create, select, and insert to databases, or at least the database entitled "storiesApp.